 Previous shielding advice introduced in March helped protect those most at risk from COVID-19, but many people told us they found this advice very restrictive.
 We have therefore made measured relaxations to the advice, such as advising CEV people to continue to go outside for exercise.

-The full new guidance for CEV people is published : [link] Translations and accessible formats of this guidance will also be made available in the coming days.
+The full new guidance for CEV people is published here.

+Translations and accessible formats of this guidance will also be made available in the coming days.

 How is this different to Shielding in March?